Walk INN - 16 Holywood Road, Belfast BT4 1NT

 admin@balcproject.org.uk

-Helping Homeless: Making a Difference for Someone Sleeping on Streets
+Helping the Homeless: Making a Difference for Someone Sleeping on the Streets

 How to Act

-When striking up a conversation with someone on streets, show respect compassion towards them their situation.
-Firstly, make eye contact so that they feel valued second, if person is sitting down, try to speak to them at their eye level, by crouching down or asking if you can sit with them for a short while.
-One of easiest ways to help is to ask them if there’s anything they need then offer to buy them something if you can afford it.
+When striking up a conversation with someone on the streets, show respect and compassion towards them and their situation.
+Firstly, make eye contact so that they feel valued and second, if the person is sitting down, try to speak to them at their eye level, by crouching down or asking if you can sit with them for a short while.
+One of the easiest ways to help is to ask them if there’s anything they need and then offer to buy them something if you can afford it.
 Sometimes this can be as simple as offering to buy them a cup of tea or coffee.

-If you see someone who looks to be in immediate danger, call emergency services let them know where they are.
+If you see someone who looks to be in immediate danger, call the emergency services and let them know where they are.

 What to Give